JHUAPL-DTNMA/dtnma-tools/refdb-sql/Documents/Notes/AMP_Manager_SQL_Interface.md

 - `fp_spec_id` int unsigned
 	id of the formal parmspec for this MAC, fk into formal_parmspec
 - `ac_id` int unsigned
-	the collection containg the controls and other macros this macro calls. fk into ari_collection,
+	the collection containing the controls and other macros this macro calls. fk into ari_collection,
 - `max_call_depth` int unsigned
 	max call depth into other macro definitions, default 4